crazyofapple/pytorch-cat-vs-dogs/README.md

-learning from the author's work
+Learning from the author's work

 Thanks.

 Example of network fine-tuning in pytorch for the kaggle competition [Dogs vs. Cats Redux: Kernels Edition](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/)